This post originally appeared on VICE Australia.

 Le Boudoir is in the Victorian-era industrial/hipster suburb of Collingwood, snuggled between an alley and the back of a Porsche dealership.

-Past the front door we found ourselves in a public waiting room decadently furnished with two sofas and lots of gold.
-No one was around but I felt underdressed.
+Past the front door, we found ourselves in a public waiting room decadently furnished with two sofas and lots of gold.
+No one was around, but I felt underdressed.
 Is there even a dress code for visiting a brothel?
-I rang the doorbell and a receptionist let us into the inner sanctum.
-The deal is that people can come in off the street, staff can eye them off via CCTV while they sit in the waiting room, then decide whether they're going to let them in.
+I rang the doorbell, and a receptionist let us into the inner sanctum.
+The deal is that people can come in off the street, staff can eye them off via CCTV while they sit in the waiting room, and the employees can decide whether they're going to let these men inside.
 I wondered what kind of conversations arise while dudes hang around the waiting room.

 Le Bourdoir has six working rooms, four upstairs and two downstairs.
-Then there are the two waiting rooms: one public, and one private.
-On the CCTV monitor we could see both but were under strict instructions not to leave the room because we'd freak out the clients.
-The girls would come in on their individual breaks and we'd have a chance to ask questions.
-Until then we'd just have to wait.
+There are the two waiting rooms: one public and one private.
+On the CCTV monitor, we could see both, but we were under strict instructions not to leave the room because we'd freak out the clients.
+The girls would come in on their individual breaks, and we'd have a chance to ask questions.
+Until then, we'd just have to wait.

 The monitor was fascinating.
 I watched as guys were admitted into the second room, where they'd meet the girls one by one until they decided who to go with.
 This was a time for each woman to advertise her strengths and set boundaries, if need be.
-As each woman introduced herself you could see her instantly get into character.
-Each seemed so confident and in control—from the way they walked to the way they sat down.
-As I watched the ghostly screen I realized it was a skill, but also an act.
+As each woman introduced herself, you could see her instantly get into character.
+They all seemed so confident and in control—from the way they walked to the way they sat down.
+As I watched the ghostly screen, I realized it was a skill but also an act.

-All night I was surprised at how everyone was so positive about men.
-Then finally a woman with a gentle demeanor and big boobs named Raine disagreed.
+I was surprised all night at how everyone was so positive about men.
+Finally, a woman with a gentle demeanor and big boobs named Raine disagreed.
 "Porn is too accessible," she told me, before launching into a description of how damaged her customers can be.
 "You can tell the men who are affected by it because they base their ideas of sex, women, and relationships on porn.
 They lack a certain humanity and human connection in relation to love."

 Valentine's Day for Le Boudoir ended up being busier than anyone expected.
-As I sat in the empty staff room, hearing thoughts from the girls as they came and went, I decided that maybe brothels exist for more complex reasons than I'd expected, if not sadder.
-Maybe Adaline summed it up best: "Guys want company and we're here to provide it," she'd told me.
+As I sat in the empty staff room, hearing thoughts from the girls as they came and went, I decided that maybe brothels exist for more complex reasons than I'd expected.
+Maybe Adaline summed it up best: "Guys want company, and we're here to provide it," she'd told me.
 "The whole industry is just funded by people who are lonely."

 Follow Mariam on Twitter.